 Admission to MOT Program for Students with Other Bachelor Degrees

 Students who have graduated from other universities, or UF students that have completed majors other than the UF BHS/pre-OT track degree, can be conditionally admitted to the MOT program.
 Students conditionally admitted complete the pre-OT track courses as part of their graduate program prior to initiating coursework in the Masters in Occupational Therapy Degree Program.
-The six Health Science prerequisite courses are offered the fall and spring semesters preceding the summer start of the MOT courses.
+The six pre-OT courses are offered the fall and spring semesters preceding the summer start of the MOT courses.
 Enrollment in the pre-OT track classes is contingent upon being conditionally admitted to the MOT program.

 Conditional Admission Application Deadline

 Mid-February*: Fall semester start (conditional admission for Fall/Spring Pre-OT track prerequisite enrollment)

 *See OTCAS website for exact date.